ZoeLeBlanc/static_site_workshop/README.md

 ## How does a static site actually work?

-A google search for static site generators returns millions of medium and quora posts over which static site is the best, but few of these actually delve into the mechanics.
+A google search for static site generators returns millions of medium and quora posts debating which static site is the best, but few of these actually delve into the mechanics.

-At it's core a static site generator takes some form of plain text file and transforms it into html files.
+Fundamentally, a static site generator takes some form of plain text file and transforms it into html files.
 These generator libraries will also let you style your website using a combinator of layouts, modular html, style sheets, and javascript.

 Most static site generators rely on similar patterns for how to manipulate your data, even if the details differ.